2025 Hialeah mayoral election

-The 2025 Hialeah mayoral election was held on November 4, 2025, with a runoff election on December 9, 2025 if no candidate would received a majority.
+Mayoral elections were held in Hialeah, Florida on November 4, 2025, with a runoff election on December 9, 2025 if no candidate received a majority.
 Interim Mayor Jacqueline Garcia-Roves, who became mayor upon the resignation of Esteban Bovo, was running for re-election.
 The election was won by Bryan Calvo, 27-years-old at the time of the election, in what the Miami Herald called a 'surprise result'.
 He won with 52.9% of the vote, avoiding a runoff.